37 Environmental policy

 This raises the question about where the environment begins and ends: for example, are suburban backyards or nature strips part of the environment?
 Further, the environment is often considered simply as a ‘resource’ which is there solely for the benefit of humans.
 It is very commonplace to hear waterways, forest ecosystems, landscapes and minerals considered simply as natural resources, which brackets and therefore minimises consideration of important ecological (e.g. rare and endangered species) and cultural (e.g. Indigenous cultural heritage) factors.
 In effect, positioning the environment as a resource privileges economic value over the intrinsic ‘value’ of the environment.
 In other words, it assumes the only thing that matters is whether or not someone can make money out of them.
 Such viewpoints are often a feature of debates about mining in Australia, where proponents may emphasise the revenue to be gained from selling gold, coal, bauxite, iron ore, or some other mineral, while overlooking the other ‘values’ associated with the site.

-More conceptually, there is interest in ‘social-nature’, which can be understood as a perspective that seeks to break down the barriers between ‘nature’ and ‘culture’, and which instead focuses attention on the various ways in which humans influence how we might conceptualise nature and how nature might influence humans.[15]
-Relatedly, given the longstanding relationship between Indigenous Australians and the environment,[16] it is critically important that their knowledge and deep cultural connection to country is given due consideration in environmental debate.
+More conceptually, there is interest in ‘social-nature’, which can be understood as a perspective that seeks to explore the dynamic interplay of, mutually shaping, relations between ‘nature’ and ‘culture’, which focuses attention on the myriad ways in which humans conceptualise nature and how nature might influence humans.[15]
+Relatedly, there is considerable interest in, and opportunity to learn from, Indigenous and First Nations peoples, such as Aboriginal and Torres Strait Islanders, given their knowledge and deep cultural connections to ‘country’.[16]

-Clearly, there are many ways of understanding and categorising the world in which we live, and our place in it, each with strengths and weaknesses.
+Clearly, there are many ways of understanding and categorising the world in which we live, and our place in it, each with strengths and weaknesses (and obviously not all are equally desirable).
 Politically, views about nature and the environment are enlisted in particular ways to either promote or marginalise environmental concerns.
-Some of these diverse understandings and perspectives are clearly summarised in the work of Dryzek, who identifies and discusses nine different overarching approaches to environmental issues, as summarised in Table 2.[17]
+Some of these diverse understandings and perspectives are clearly summarised in the work of Dryzek, who identifies and discusses nine overarching (albeit western oriented) approaches to environmental issues, as summarised in Table 2.[17]

 Limits to growth and their denial Looming tragedy: Survivalism (limits to growth) Growth forever: The Promethean response (infinite growth) |